NNKTV28/El-Adviento-de-LuisMi--/README.md

 ## Credits

-- Application developed by [Your Name/Team]
+- Application developed by NNKtv28
 - Songs by Luis Miguel
-- Special thanks to contributors and testers

 ## Contact